mozilla/project_haiku.iot/Bluetooth/nRF51822/Arduino/Examples/ReadMe.md

 # Bluetooth Low Energy (BLE) technology

 Arduino sketches to flash on RedBear Labs nRF51822 or BLE Nano board.
-Install Lightblue iOS app or the Android App - B-BLE to scan and debug BLE peripheral devices
+Install Lightblue iOS app or the Android App - nRFConnect to scan and debug BLE peripheral devices

 ## Steps to run BLE_UART_LED